erinamoon/erinamoon.github.io/_pages/about.md

 I am a 2nd year Ph.D. student at the University of Toronto.
 I work at the [Human-Centred Data Science Lab](https://hcds-uoft.ca) under Dr. Shion Guha and I am also a Junior Fellow at [Massey College](https://www.masseycollege.ca).

-I hold a Master of Information from the University of Toronto and a Bachelor of Arts in Economics from the University of Toronto.
+I hold a Master of Information from the University of Toronto and a Bachelor of Arts in Economics from the University of Chicago.